-Microsoft Windows, Microsoft provides a standard Driver Manager, and a version of SQAPL which is compatible with this is bundled with Dyalog APL at no additional cost.
-On other platforms, a number of competing driver managers are competing for market share, and SQAPL needs to be compiled or at least linked with each of these different managers.
-For this reason, SQAPL is sold separately from the APL interpreter on all platforms other than Microsoft Windows, and a porting fee may also apply in less common environments.
+On other platforms, SQAPL is sold separately, and a porting fee may also apply in less common environments.
 Dyalog has tested SQAPL extensively with the driver manager and associated ODBC drivers from Progress Software, and is able to sell and support SQAPL bundled with Progress drivers on most platforms.
-Contact sales@dyalog.com for more information regarding SQAPL for Linux and Unix.
+Contact sales@dyalog.com for more information regarding SQAPL for Linux, UNIX and OS X.